Maria Amalia of Naples and Sicily: Duchess of Orléans

-Tenure as queen
+Queen of the French

+July revolution

 In 1830, following what is known as the July Revolution, Louis-Philippe became king of the French, with Maria Amalia as queen of the July Monarchy.
 Maria Amalia did not approve of Louis-Philippe's acceptance of the crown and reportedly described it as a catastrophe.

 When tumult followed the publication of the Ordinances in 1830 and erupted in the July revolution in Paris, the Orléans family was at the country estate Neuilly.
 Her sister in-law, Adélaïde, convinced Louis-Philippe that the moment was right for him to place himself as the leader of the opposition against the absolute monarchy of Charles X, and present himself as the candidate of a constitutional monarchy, in between the unpopular absolute monarchy and the republicanism.
 In this, she defeated the view of her sister in-law, Maria Amalia, who was loyal to the reigning older branch.
 When rumors arrived that the royalists were going to arrest Louis-Philippe, he evacuated to Raincy and the children were sent to Villers-Cotterêts, but Adélaïde and Maria Amalia remained at Neuilly.

 When a delegation reached Neuilly and offered Louis-Philippe the crown, Maria Amalia refused the offer on behalf of herself and her spouse, reproaching Ary Scheffer and Adolphe Thiers for insulting them by having made it.
 Adélaïde, however, accepted it with the argument that her brother would do anything to prevent the country he loved from anarchy.
 Thiers accepted the answer of Adélaïde rather than the one from Maria Amalia with the words: "Madame, you have given the crown to your family".
 After this, several other visits followed from people asking Louis-Philippe to accept the crown: to all, Maria Amalia answered that Louis-Philippe was an honest man and thus could not do it, while Adélaïde contradicted her by stating, that the offer should be made to Louis-Philippe by the chamber of deputies; and if he should hesitate, she would herself go to Paris and accept the crown for him.
 Soon after, the Chamber of Deputies called Louis-Philippe to Paris to formally present him their offer.
 It has been estimated that he accepted the crown largely because of Adélaïde.